Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 ### 2. Izek’s Spies

-As [[Non-Player Characters#Izek Strazni|Izek]] visits one of his spies, the players can overhear a conversation in which the spy informs Izek that several of their neighbors have recently visited the Morning Gate to purchase "pastries that allow you to dream while wide-awake" from a peddler named Morgantha.
+As [[Personnages Non-Joueurs#Izek Strazni|Izek]] visits one of his spies, the players can overhear a conversation in which the spy informs Izek that several of their neighbors have recently visited the Morning Gate to purchase "pastries that allow you to dream while wide-awake" from a peddler named Morgantha.

 As the conversation continues, the players are noticed by a small, mangy **mastiff** standing guard in the alleyway near the spy’s house.
 Upon spotting the players, the dog begins to growl at them, threatening to draw the attention of Izek, his guards, or his spy.
 The players can calm the dog with a successful DC 14 Wisdom (Animal Handling) check or by providing it with food.

 ### 3. Gate Inspections

-As [[Non-Player Characters#Izek Strazni|Izek]] visits the eastern Morning Gate, three Barovian refugees rattle the iron bars of the gate and plead for entry, claiming that the camp’s food stores are running low and wolves have been spotted prowling around the edges of the forest on multiple recent nights—made worse by the fact that nearly a full quarter of the camp has grown addicted to the so-called "dream pastries" sold by the peddler Morgantha.
+As [[Personnages Non-Joueurs#Izek Strazni|Izek]] visits the eastern Morning Gate, three Barovian refugees rattle the iron bars of the gate and plead for entry, claiming that the camp’s food stores are running low and wolves have been spotted prowling around the edges of the forest on multiple recent nights—made worse by the fact that nearly a full quarter of the camp has grown addicted to the so-called "dream pastries" sold by the peddler Morgantha.

 Izek conjures a flame in his hand and threatens to burn the refugees unless they disperse, which they do.
 Izek then snarls to the guards that if wolves are getting brave enough to approach the walls, werewolves can’t be far behind.